Coach86/geo/SEO-SEM-VISIBILITY-AUDIT-PLAN.md

 - Interactive audit results dashboard

 ### Backend Modules
-- New `seo-audit` module for core functionality
+- New `ai-visibility` module for core functionality
 - Crawler service for website traversal
 - Indexing services for BM25 and vector search
 - Audit execution and analysis service